-How specialized Private Weather Companies are helping National Meteorological Services in Developing Countries
+How specialized Private Weather Companies are helping National Meteorological Services in Developing Countries.

-The recent World Economic Forum celebrated in Davos, reminds us of the importance of weather and climate in the context of economy.
+The World Economic Forum celebrated in Davos earlier this year, reminds us of the importance of weather and climate in the context of economy.
 Rough estimations account that, in well developed economies, at least a quarter of the national economy is directly influenced by climate, either at risk from adverse weather and climate, or able to benefit from equable conditions.
 The ability to anticipate weather conditions in different time scales (several hours, several days, one or weeks ahead) but also to detect likely climate trends (next season, interannual climate variability, climate change projections) is key to operational and strategic decisions for a very significant part of the economy.

 A recent article published in Forbes describes how in well developed countries a symbiotic relationship between Public Weather Agencies (also called National Meteorological and Hydrological Agencies) and Private Meteorology companies has been created for addressing the growing demand of weather related information.
 This symbiotic relationship is also known as the Weather Enterprise and the annual growing rate of this specific business sector can be estimated around 10-15%, according to another study the US National Weather Service (NWS).